 Abernathy in Hale County, Texas — The American South (West South Central)

 Other nearby markers.
-At least 8 other markers are within 14 miles of this marker, measured as the crow flies.
-Struve Family Businesses (approx. 4.3 miles away); Quanah Parker Trail (approx. 4.3 miles away); Town of Abernathy (approx. 4.3 miles away); Stant Rhea Stage Stand (approx. 9.3 miles away); Becton Cemetery (approx. 9.3 miles away); New Deal (approx. 9˝ miles away); Petersburg (approx. 10 miles away); Happy Union (approx. 13.2 miles away).
+At least 8 other markers are within 12 miles of this Town of Abernathy (within shouting distance of this marker); Quanah Parker Trail (within shouting distance of this marker); Pearce Chapel-Strip Cemetery (approx. 4.3 miles away); New Deal (approx. 7.1 miles away); Stant Rhea Stage Stand (approx. 9.7 miles away); County Line Community (approx. 10.6 miles away); County Line Cemetery (approx. 10.7 miles away); World War II Glider Pilots (approx. 12.1 miles away).
 Touch for a list and map of all markers in Abernathy.

 Regarding Struve Family Businesses.
 The text 'from Burnet County' has been removed from the marker.

 Credits.
 This page was last revised on June 29, 2020.
 It was originally submitted on June 28, 2020, by Allen Lowrey of Amarillo, Texas.
 This page has been viewed 160 times since then and 48 times this year.
 Photos: 1, 2. submitted on June 28, 2020, by Allen Lowrey of Amarillo, Texas. • J. Makali Bruton was the editor who published this page.